Dictionary Learning: The Complexity of Learning Sparse Superposed Features with Feedback: Sparse Feature Learning with Constructive Feedback

 \subsection{Feature learning of low-rank matrices}

 As stated in \propref{prop: worstcase}, the learner requires at least $\frac{p(p+1)}{2} - 1$ feedback pairs to annihilate the orthogonal complement $\mathcal{O}_{\pphi^*}$.
 However, this requirement decreases with a lower rank of $\pphi^*$.
-We illustrate this in \figref{fig: monoconst} for a feature matrix $\pphi \in \reals^{10 \times 10}$ of rank 4 trained via Recursive Feature Machines~\citep{rfm}.
+We illustrate this in \figref{fig: monoconst} for a feature matrix $\pphi \in \reals^{10 \times 10}$ of rank 4 trained via Recursive Feature Machines~\cite{rfm} (see \secref{sec: experiments} for experimental details).

 Consider an activation $\alpha \in \reals^p$ in the nullspace of $\pphi^*$.
 Since $\pphi^*\alpha = 0$, it follows that $\alpha^\top \pphi^* \alpha = 0$.
 Moreover, for another activation $\beta \notin \sn{\alpha}$ in the nullspace, any linear combination $a\alpha + b\beta$ satisfies